Monstercat: Other partnerships

 In 2019, Monstercat partnered with Dutch video game developer Soedesco to compose music for its video game, Xenon Racer.
 The game was released on 26 March of that year.

-On 14 March 2019, Czech-based indie studio Beat Games released their first paid Downloadable content (DLC) song pack for their virtual reality rhythm game Beat Saber for Microsoft Windows and PlayStation 4.
+On 14 March 2019, Czech-based indie studio Beat Games released their first paid downloadable content (DLC) song pack for their virtual reality rhythm game Beat Saber for Microsoft Windows and PlayStation 4.
 The song pack was released as a partnership with Monstercat, titled Monstercat Music Pack Vol. 1.
 It features a collection of 10 tracks from the record label, including songs from Aero Chord, Pegboard Nerds, Muzzy, Stonebank and Kayzo.
 The song pack was released for $12.99 USD, (or $1.99 per individual track), with Monstercat offering new subscribers a free month of their Gold Subscription.
 A crossover music pack with Rocket League was released in November 2019.

 In July 2019, to coincide with the label's eighth anniversary, Monstercat announced a partnership with Linden Labs to bring live music experiences into the developer's virtual reality game, Sansar.
 The collaboration, called the Monstercat: Call of the Wild Experience, began on 12 July, and hosts a live virtual reality alternative to Monstercat's weekly Call of the Wild radio show.

-Acquisition of Silk Music (2021–present)
+Acquisition of Silk Music (2021–2024)

 On 9 February 2021, Monstercat announced that they had acquired progressive house label Silk Music to form a third brand under the Monstercat label, titled "Monstercat Silk".
 The brand was promoted to focus on the progressive aspect of electronic music, continuing its signature style of progressive house and trance among similar genres.
 In the deal, Silk Music director Jacob Henry retained his directorial position with the brand.
 Silk Music's YouTube channel and social media accounts were rebranded to "Monstercat Silk" alongside the announcement (with Monstercat retaining Silk's 24/7 YouTube streams and the Silk Music Showcase radio show), while Monstercat also announced that with the acquisition, they would be moving to having 6 releases a week, with each brand having 2 releases a week.

 On 17 September 2021, Monstercat and Westwood Recordings released an eight-track collaborative compilation album titled Compound 2021, featuring artists such as The Funk Hunters, Kotek, and Defunk.
 It also coincides with the fourth year of the Monstercat Compound block party after a hiatus in 2020, which took place a day after the release of the compilation.

+On 18 August 2023, Monstercat released Gorilla Warfare, the debut album by Diesel, the stage name of basketball player Shaquille O'Neal.

+Create Music Group (2025–present)

+On 6 May 2025, Darlington and Paunonen sold Monstercat to independent distribution, publishing, and analytics company Create Music Group, with the founders remaining as advisors to incoming president Daniel Turcotte, vice president Orri Sachar, and finance director Rob Hill.